TRANSPORTATION IN FLAGSTAFF

 See below for more details on how to get around our mountain town.

 Mountain Line, a division of NAIPTA, offers a variety of passes, ranging from a single day, to a month, semester or entire calendar year.
 Depending on the type of pass, it can be purchased on the bus, online, in the Mountain Line office or at an auxiliary location.
 When purchasing a pass on the bus, please remember that only cash is accepted and drivers cannot make change.
 Just have your exact fare ready when you board the bus, and you’ll be off and riding!

 Bike and Foot Travel

-The Flagstaff Urban Trails System (FUTS, say “foots”) is a city-wide network of non-motorized, shared-use pathways that are used by bicyclists, walkers, hikers, runners, and other users for both recreation and transportation.
+The Flagstaff Urban Trails System (FUTS, pronounced ‘foots’), is a city-wide network of non-motorized, shared-use pathways that are used by bicyclists, walkers, hikers and runners for both recreation and transportation.

 At present there are just over 50 miles of FUTS trails in Flagstaff.
 The overall master plan shows about 80 miles of future trails, to complete a planned system of 130 miles.

 Click here for a printable version of the FUTS map.